The second season of CBS's FBI made additional adjustments that made the series even better. Here are my thoughts.

 Plus, the season got two crossovers with FBI Most Wanted that dealt with the hijacking of 26 elementary students kidnapped by a white supremacist.
 At the same time, FBI fugitive Taskforce Jess LaCroix's daughter is taken during an ICE raid.
 The episodes were as perfect in story and character development as they could have gotten.

 Watching Tracy Spiridakos teaming up with Zaki was so damn good as they playoff with the jokes (Chicago pizza vs. New York pizza) and the bonding.
 I will go out on a limb and say we could be looking at a two-network, three-night, six-show crossover.
-And that is something that I want to see.
+And that is something that I really, really want to see.

 What did you think of the second season of FBI?
 Are you looking forward to season three?
 Leave your comment below and tell us your thoughts.